Level: 4 | Duration: 1 year | Details: 3 days per week

 The Higher National Certificate Performing Arts (Makeup Artistry in the Creative Industries) Level 4 is a full-time course delivered at our Kingsway Campus which focuses on the development of skills in Media Makeup.

 The HNC Performing Arts (Technical Arts) (Level 4) provides a specialist and nationally recognised qualification that follows a programme of study which covers the key knowledge, understanding, practical skills and competences to work effectively within Performing Arts and Media Makeup.
 The programme is employment focused, responds to local, regional and national needs and will prepare you for future success in both work and life.

 The HNC Performing Arts (Technical Arts) (Level 4) is delivered on a full-time basis and is specifically designed to meet the needs of today’s Media Make-Up artists.
 By applying Media Makeup principles in both vocational and professional contexts, this programme will enable you to develop a range of skills, competencies and attributes that are essential for performance and progression in their working lives.

 The programme aims to prepare students for a range of technical, professional and management career opportunities in Performing Arts and Media Makeup by providing units that are hugely relevant to occupations and professions in which students intend to seek employment.

-By the end of the programme you will have acquired knowledge, competencies and skills for progression onto a HND Performing Arts (Technical Arts) Level 5 or for success in employment in Performing Arts and Media Makeup (for example within television, stage and film or in roles that require make-up artistry in retail, commercial and theatrical settings.
+By the end of the programme you will have acquired knowledge, competencies and skills for progression onto a HND Performing Arts (Makeup Artistry in the Creative Industries) Level 5 or for success in employment in Performing Arts and Media Makeup (for example within television, stage and film or in roles that require make-up artistry in retail, commercial and theatrical settings.